Overv/Open.GL/content/context.md

 Note that SFML allows you to have multiple windows.
 If you want to make use of this feature, make sure to call `window.SetActive()` to activate a certain window for drawing operations.

-Now that you have a window and a context, let's get to [drawing things](/drawing).
+Now that you have a window and a context, there's [one more thing](#Onemorething) that needs to be done.

 SDL
 ========